npct-archive/ptc-PostGIS/README.md

 connect.R

-COntains functions for connecting to the DB
+Contains functions for connecting to the DB the vesion in Github is incomeplete as it does not contain the necessay passwords to connect to the DB